Kasperskyy/AlphaZeroCheckers/README.md

 ## Cudadriver
-This file is only useful for Paulina
+This file is only useful for Paulina.
+Zawartość pliku powinna znajdować się w odpowiednim pliku z tworzeniem sieci neuronowej.